jperez3/taccoform-blog/hugo/content/posts/AWS_PVT_LINK_2.md

 _Note: To see the entire module, you can visit the [VPC Endpoint module](https://github.com/jperez3/taccoform-privatelink-demo/tree/main/infra/modules/vpc-endpoint)_

-If you put the two resources in a module, you can group together the Consumer VPCs to avoid needing separate workspaces per Consumer VPC:
+If you put the two resources in a module, you can group together Consumer VPCs in the same AWS account to avoid needing separate workspaces per Consumer VPC:
 ```hcl
 module "service_consumer" {
     source = "../../modules/vpc-endpoint"